Blog post | Say yes to every opportunity

 Having broad experience in the law has meant I know what I like and I know what I don’t like.
 I have met so many amazing people, learned new things, and accumulated a range of different skills by just saying yes.
 It also helps me figure out what I want to do in the future.

 While variety is the spice of life, I’m certainly not suggesting that everyone should chop and change jobs like it is nothing.
+It is really important that you recognise the investment that every employer invests in you, especially in training and mentoring you.
 Also for some, you may know exactly what you want to be and where you want to work.
 However if you are not sure what you want to do, then consider climbing through that window if it opens for you - or at least take a peek and see if you like it - especially while you are at law school.

 When I look back on all the things I have done in my legal career so far, with the benefit of hindsight it looks like I planned to experience almost all of the different legal jobs you can have - in government, in the courtroom, in private practice, in a community legal centre, in-house, and as a law firm principal and founder of a start-up business.
 I didn’t actually map out my career plan in this way - I just said yes to every opportunity as it arose (after careful consideration of course).
 I am so happy that I did!
 Curiosity and willingness to learn new things has led to valuable and rich experiences for me, and a really varied and exciting career so far.
 Of course if you have a plan though - that is even better!
 But saying yes to opportunities as they arise may just lead you somewhere beautiful.